Northern Virginia trolleys: History

 In 1926, the federal government began planning for Federal Triangle.
 By 1931 it was decided that the DC terminal and a portion of tracks for the Mount Vernon, Alexandria and Washington railway would need to be removed to make way for the project.
 The company sued to prevent this, but lost their case and an appeal to the Public Utilities Commission to use a different route.
 In early 1932, after being threatened with having their charter stripped and being promised compensation, they agreed to end service to Washington.
 The last trolley between Arlington Junction and downtown Washington ran on January 18, 1932, two days after the George Washington Memorial Parkway opened.
 Its operations were replaced with buses from Arlington Junction to a new bus terminal in DC and the tracks between the Bridge and Arlington Junction removed to widen Route 31.
 For a brief time it operated as the Mount Vernon, Alexandria and Arlington railway, but it was granted permission to suspend service which it did on April 9 of that year.
 The tracks and other equipment in Alexandria and Arlington were removed except on the paved streets of Alexandria, and in the fall Alexandria negotiated for the removal of the tracks in the city.
 However, in 1934, finding the cost out of reach, Robert L. May negotiated the transfer of the right of way to the city in exchange for not having to remove them.

 Not much of the line remains.
 Some streets follow the right-of-way and the path of the trolley turnaround at Mount Vernon remains as a traffic circle at the south end of the Parkway, while the former rail yard in southern Arlington now serves as a Metrobus yard.
-In 2023, the Arlington County Board voted to name a new park to be constructed on the former site of Arlington Junction as "Arlington Junction Park".
+In 2026 a new park constructed on the former site of Arlington Junction, was opened as "Arlington Junction Park".
+No infrastructure from the streetcar remains, but the Park includes historical information on it.